Alternate Route from Suiattle Pass to Holden Village and Lucerne

 Cloudy Pass

-(mm 2555.2) This gorgeous 11 mile trail is used in many ways: I can be a 30 mile loop through Stehekin, or an alternate route bypassing the 18.6 miles of PCT between High Bridge and Suiattle pass, or an entry/exit rout to the PCT.
+(Depart PCT at mm 2555.85) This gorgeous 11 mile trail is used in many ways: It can be a 30 mile loop through Stehekin, or an alternate route bypassing the 18.6 miles of PCT between High Bridge and Suiattle Pass, or an entry/exit rout to the PCT via Chelan.
 All three purposes require using the ferry and busses.

 Some hikers might choose to make this a side trip from the PCT, going the 5.2 miles, and 984 ft (one way) to Upper Lyman Lake, then back to the PCT.
-It's well worth it in my opinion.
+Or, to shorten the trip, go only to Lower Lyman or only to Cloudy Pass.
+All are well worth it in my opinion.

 Over the 1.6 miles from the PCT to Cloudy Pass the trees thin out to the tree line, offering 360 bucket-list views of the 8,000 ft high peaks surrounding you: Cloudy Peak to the north, Plummer Mtn to the west, Fortress Mtn and Chiwawa Mtn to the south, Greenwood Mn to the east.
 And below you to the SE you will Lyman Chain lakes.